 Applying for government-funded services is another important step for families to ensure your child is eligible for the many services provided through Arizona’s Medicaid program for individuals with disabilities.
-The Outreach Team at AZA United talks to families every day to help them understand the details of the application and approval process.
+The Family Support Team at AZA United talks to families every day to help them understand the details of the application and approval process.
 Visit the How to Access Funding for Services page on our website for important phone numbers and websites.

 For children over the age of three, call the Arizona Department of Economic Security’s Division of Developmental Disabilities (DDD), a government agency that provides services to eligible Arizona residents who have a developmental disability or other qualifying conditions.
-The steps to get approved can be complicated, but the Outreach Team at AZA United is available to help.
+The steps to get approved can be complicated, but the Family Support Team at AZA United is available to help.

-The Arizona Long Term Care System (ALTCS, prounounced "All Tex").
-A special application is necessary for ALTCS since DDD receives federal funds to provide services to people who may be eligible.
-Once a child is over the age of 3, ALTCS is necessary to receive services such as Habilitation, Respite, Speech Therapy, or ABA.
+The Arizona Long Term Care System (ALTCS, prounounced "All Tex") ") is the state’s Medicaid program that provides the long term care services to DDD members.
+ALTCS falls under the Arizona Health Care Cost Containment System (AHCCCS, pronounced "Access").
+A separate application is necessary for ALTCS since DDD receives federal funds through AHCCCS to provide services to people who may be eligible.
+Once a child is over the age of 3, approval for funding through ALTCS is necessary to receive DDD and/or Behavioral Health services such as Habilitation, Respite, Attendant Care, Speech Therapy, or ABA to name a few.

 One other source of funding for therapeutic services is the Empowerment Scholarship Account (ESA) program through the Arizona Department of Education.
 This program is funded by state tax dollars to provide educational options for qualified Arizona students who choose to opt out of the public school system.
 Once approved, parents can seek a range of alternative educational services, such as private school or home-based education, to tailor an individualized educational plan that is best for their child.
 At AZA United, some families choose to utilize their ESA funds to access services such as Speech Therapy and Applied Behavior Analysis (ABA).